HayaBinsalim/Speech-to-text/README.md

 </html>
 ```

-## Back end
+## Speech recognition
-The language used for the back end here is javascript.
-It converts the speech recorded into text, display it on the textbox in the front end, and sends it to another location—PHP.
+This sets up a speech recognition functionality in a web page using ```JavaScript```.
+It is also responsible for displaying the resul and saving the recognized text to a database via a back-end ```PHP``` script.
 The commands below are the ones used for this file.
 ```
 document.addEventListener('DOMContentLoaded', function() {
     const recordButton = document.getElementById('record');